Scott Dann: Reading

 Dann signed a one-year contract with Championship club Reading on 30 August 2021.
-He scored his first goal for the club on 20 October in a 3-2 loss to Blackpool.
+He scored his first goal for the club on 20 October in a 3–2 loss to Blackpool.
 In March 2022, Dann's contract was extended for a further year.

 Dann made 18 appearances for Reading in the 2021–22 season.
 His appearances were limited during the second half of the campaign due to injury and he spent the first half of the 2022–23 campaign on the sidelines.
 On 2 January 2023, Dann made his first start in almost 10 months for Reading against West Bromwich Albion in a 1–0 defeat at The Hawthorns.
+On 17 May 2023, Reading announced that Dann would leave the club at the end of his contract.